eBay/akutan/docs/query.md

 # Query Language

-*This document was written in March 2019 to describe Beam's current query language.*
+*This document was written in March 2019 to describe Akutan's current query language.*

 ## Introduction

-A Beam cluster contains a graph of facts, which you can query using Beam's query language.
+A Akutan cluster contains a graph of facts, which you can query using Akutan's query language.
 Queries are based on fact patterns.
 They ask: do any facts in the graph satisfy this pattern?
-The facts in the graph may be static (concrete) facts physically stored in Beam, or they may be dynamic (inferred) facts that are generated during query execution.
+The facts in the graph may be static (concrete) facts physically stored in Akutan, or they may be dynamic (inferred) facts that are generated during query execution.

 The query language started as a home grown format, but more recently it has been